-I put together this recipe for sour cherry chocolate tart a few years ago.
-I accidentally bought a large bag of frozen sour cherries, instead of dark sweet cherries.
-If you have a generous amount of sour cherries, this recipe will help you out!
-(You can also try sour cherries in this lattice topped cherry and rhubarb pie.)
+I created this recipe for cherry chocolate tart after I accidentally bought a large bag of frozen sour cherries instead of dark sweet cherries.
+If you have a generous amount of sour cherries, this recipe will help you out.
+You can also use sweet cherries if you prefer.

 For this tart, the cherries are tossed in sugar and oven-roasted until they’re bubbling in a thickened, jammy sauce; they maintain just enough tartness to balance out the sweetness of the remaining fillings.